Mini Carrot Bundt Cakes

 Whisk the flour, cinnamon, baking powder, baking soda, salt, nutmeg, and cloves together in a medium-sized bowl.

 In another large bowl, whisk the eggs, carrots and condensed milk.

 Continue to whisk, while slowly drizzling in the oil, until thoroughly combined and emulsified.

 Whisk in the flour mixture until just incorporated.

-Tap the tin against the countertop two or three times to settle the batter.
+Tap the mold against the countertop two or three times to settle the batter.

-Bake until a toothpick inserted in the center comes out with a few moist crumbles attached.
-About 15 minutes, rotating the tin halfway through the baking time.
+Bake the cake until a toothpick inserted in the center comes out with a few moist crumbles attached.
+About 15 minutes, rotating the mold halfway through the baking time.

-Cool the cupcakes completely before removing from the tin about one hour.
+Cool the cakes completely before removing from mold, about one hour.

 In a separate bowl add sweetened condensed milk, chopped pecans, cinnamon.
 Fold until completely incorporated.

 Spoon a good amount of the pecan mix onto the center and over cooled mini bundt cakes.